Skip to main content

 That’s exactly what Joe Bower, Yeo Valley’s Packaging Procurement Manager, spends his days working on.
 So, we wanted to find out more and ask if he could provide us with some clarification…

 Hi Joe.
-Nice to meet you.
 First up, can you tell us a little about you…

 “Hello, sure.
 I’m one of the packaging geeks at Yeo Valley and I love it!
 Sustainability is close to my heart, so I'm proud to be working for a company that recognises the severity of the environmental crisis and the challenges we're facing, but also actively invests in genuine sustainable solutions to tackle them.